h3xar0n/aws-security/README.md

   - Sending requests that look like it is part of a DoS attack
   - [GuardDuty Backdoor](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_backdoor.html)
 - It has a build-in list of suspect IP addresses and you can also upload your own lists of IPs.
-- GuardDuty can trigger CloudWatch events which can then be used for a variety of activities like notifications or automatically responding to a threat.
+- GuardDuty can trigger CloudWatch Events which can then be used for a variety of activities like notifications or automatically responding to a threat.

 ## AWS KMS
 ### CMK